nantaidsl95/whisperpyannote/README.md

 ## ⚠️ Known Limitations

-- diarization accuracy may decrease with overlapping speakers
+- Diarization accuracy may decrease with overlapping speakers
-- some segments may be assigned to an `unknown` speaker
+- Some segments may be assigned to an `unknown` speaker
 - Whisper segmentation depends on the selected model

 ---